Return to top

 all ingredients in blender

-Step 2: Add edamame and process into a paste, stopping to scrape down the sides as necessary.
-This should take less than a minute.
+Add Edamame: Once blended well, I add the defrosted shelled edamame beans to the yogurt mixture, and process again into a paste, stopping to scrape down the sides of the food processor as necessary.
+This step normally takes me less than a minute.

 guacamole pureed in blender